Fun Things to do in Seattle with Kids!

 airplanes at seattle's museum of flight

 Don’t miss The Blackbird family of aircraft that has been around since the 1950s.
-They cruise at speeds over Mach 3 and can fly more than 85,000 feet in altitude!
+They cruise at speeds over Mach 3 and can fly more than 85,000 feet in altitude.
 Designed as a reconnaissance or spy plane.
-There are endless opportunities for kids to explore this incredible museum and there is a play area complete with toy planes for kids to pretend they are pilots.

 Day Trip to Great Wolf Lodge

-If you are looking for a really fun adventure that is only a 1.5-hour drive from Seattle, considering spending a night at Great Wolf Lodge!
-If you have never been to Great Wolf Lodge, it is pure kid heaven, and pretty fun for the adults too.
+If you are looking for a really fun adventure that is only a 1.5-hour drive from Seattle, considering spending a night or two at Great Wolf Lodge.
+If you have never been, it is pure kid heaven, and pretty fun for the adults too.

 There are many different dining options offering child-friendly foods and the resort offers endless options throughout the day to keep the kids busy if they don’t want to spend it at the waterpark.
 There is an outdoor climbing structure for both young kids and bigger kids.